axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 	f(W, i, v) = max( f(W, i+1, v), f(W-w[i], i+1, v+v[i]) ) // otherwise
 Here 2 variables i, W are in the conditional so max cache size is in the order of: i * W

-**NOTE: The size of the cache can be reduced in many cases.
-This is just the upper limit**

-Let us consider some examples.
-Consider the recurrence relations below:

-1. f(n) = f(n-1) + f(n-2): Here the maximum size of the cache is 'n'
-2. f(i, j) = max(f(i+1, j), f(i, j+1): Here the maxumum size of the cache is ixj.

-# The two types of DP
+### The two methods to solve DP

-There are 2 ways by which we can solve a DP problem.
-The first is Top Down and the second is Bottom Up.
+There are 2 methods for solving a DP problem.
+The first is Top-Down and the second is Bottom-Up.
 They are described below.

-## 1. Top-Down DP
+**1. Top-Down DP**

 This is just recursion with caching.
 The paradigm is: